ewasm/scout/README.md

 ## How to code scripts?

 An example script is located in `scripts/helloworld`.
-It uses a branch of [ewasm-rust-api](https://github.com/ewasm/ewasm-rust-api/tree/eth2-phase2).
+It uses [ewasm-rust-api](https://github.com/ewasm/ewasm-rust-api) with the experimental `eth2` feature.

 ```rust
 extern crate ewasm_api;